adioshun/gitBook_DeepDrive/paper2017-segmetation-automateddriving.md

 #### B. Unobserved Objects

-- soft-max 분류기는 확률Because the soft-max classifier is normalized to probability one, it doesn’t handle previous unseen objects.
+- soft-max 분류기ㅇBecause the soft-max classifier is normalized to probability one, it doesn’t handle previous unseen objects.

 The classifier matches it to one of the previouslytrained classes.